WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 ### Meadow.OS Improvements

-#### Application Crash

-The dreaded application crash that got introduced a few beta releases back that prevents Meadow applications from standing up for more than a few minutes has been fixed! [add details when avaialble]

 #### Garbage Collector Tuning

 The Mono garbage collector that we use in Meadow.OS got a major tune-up, making it much more suited for our architecture and use case.
 You should find that garbage collection works far better now than it did before.

+#### Application Crash

+The dreaded application crash that got introduced a few beta releases back that prevents Meadow applications from standing up for more than a few minutes has been fixed!
+As well, with the garbage collector fixes, Meadow apps are now very unlikely to run out of memory.
+This is the most stable release of Meadow OS to date!

 #### Bug Fixes